jmd-dk/concept/doc/command_line_options.rst

    ./concept --no-lto

 .. note::
-   If CO\ *N*\ CEPT is already in a compiled state (built with or without LTO), it will not be recompiled.
-To recompile without LTO, you first have to remove the compiled files:
+   If the :ref:`build <build>` directory already contains compiled code that is up-to-date with the source at ``src`` (built with or without LTO), the code will not be rebuild.
+To rebuild without LTO, you can make use of the :ref:`rebuild <rebuild>` option:

    .. code-block:: bash

-      (source concept && make clean)
+      ./concept --no-lto --rebuild

+.. _no_optimizations:

 No optimizations: ``--no-optimizations``
 ........................................